 - District of Columbia Department of Employment Services

 Workers’ compensation insurance covers costs such as medical care and lost wages for workers who are injured or killed on the job.
 Legal requirements for employers of household workers vary depending on where you live—

 - The District requires employers of household workers to purchase workers’ compensation insurance only if they employ someone who works 240 hours or more during a calendar quarter.

-- Maryland requires employers to purchase workers’ compensation insurance coverage for household workers who have been paid more than $1,000 in gross wages during a calendar year.
+- Maryland requires employers to purchase workers’ compensation insurance coverage for household workers who have been paid $1,000 or more in gross wages during a calendar quarter.

 - Virginia does not require employers of household workers to purchase workers’ compensation coverage.

 Even if the law doesn’t require it, you still may want to purchase coverage, since most homeowners insurance policies do not cover claims that would normally fall under a workers’ compensation policy.
 Without coverage, you could be liable for medical expenses, lost wages, and legal fees if someone is injured while working for you.
 You can buy a workers’ compensation policy from your homeowners insurance carrier or from an insurance agent.